© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St Mary's Abbey is a scheduled monument protected by Historic England under reference 1020141.
 View the official record →

-Site of St Mary's Abbey is a Benedictine monastery in Norfolk, England, founded in the early medieval period and documented as an important religious house within the county's monastic landscape.
+St Mary's Abbey is a Norman monastic site located in Norfolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020141.

 Site of St Mary's Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020141.